 2) Peel a butternut squash.
 Easiest way to do this is cut the ‘bulb’ end away from the ‘long’ end.
 I use a medium sized knife that is incredibly sharp to peel, but a very heavy handed knife to do the actual slicing and dicing.
 I also use gloves to do this, as last time a nasty film got on my hands and it took hours to come off.

 3) Once peeled, place in a bowl with the apples and drizzle with Olive Oil.
-Add your choice of spices.
-Yesterday’s selection was cinnamon, nutmeg, salt and pepper, and a touch of yellow curry.
+Add your choice of spices or herbsv(fresh is best, but dried will do as well).
+Yesterday’s selection was cinnamon, nutmeg, salt and pepper, and a touch of yellow curry – if I have fresh sage and rosemary, I add those herbs as well).

 4) Place on a cookie sheet in an oven, heated to 400 degrees for 1 hour.
 It is done when you can pierce the squash with a fork easily.
 Some brown spots are ok!
 In the words of Gordon Ramsey “when it is brown it’s cooked, when it is black it’s f***ed)

-5) When you have about 5 minutes to go: peel and dice an onion and place in a soup pot on medium heat with a drizzle of olive oil and some nutmeg.
+5) When you have about 5 minutes left in cooking time: peel and dice an onion and place in a soup pot on medium heat with a drizzle of olive oil and some nutmeg.
 Cook until onions are translucent.

-6) The squash is cooked!
-Place in the soup pot with the onions.
-With the chicken stock bouillon - make a chicken stock of about 175 mL.
+6) Once the squash is cooked, place in the soup pot with the onions.
+With the chicken stock bouillon – make a chicken stock of about 175 mL.
 Put in the soup pot.
-Note: you can use water, but I think it greatly affects the taste of the final product!
+Note: you can use water or vegetable broth too.
+I would suggest a broth of some kind.

-10. Next, grab your heavy cream and put as much as you life.
+10. Next, grab your heavy cream and put as much as you like.
 Add a few tablespoons and taste.
 Some like it more creamy than others.
-I put approximately 175 mL in mine last night.
+I put approximately 175 mL in mine.

 12. Enjoy with an Oktoberfest beer or Pumpkin Ale!